-This is the second of three—well, make that four, now—posts which represent (my attempt at) a coherent outline, from a conceptual perspective, of the challenges the Testing Grouplet and its allies faced, and the knowledge and tools that eventually spread throughout Google engineering that removed the infamous “I don’t have time to test” excuse.
-This post will cover the fundamental object-oriented programming issues which formed the core of most of Google’s testability challenges.
+This is the second of three—well, make that four, now—posts which represent (my attempt at) a coherent outline, from a conceptual perspective, of the challenges the Testing Grouplet and its allies faced, and the knowledge and tools that eventually spread throughout Google development that removed the infamous “I don’t have time to test” excuse.
+This post will cover the fundamental object-oriented programming (OOP) issues which formed the core of most of Google’s testability challenges.

 The first post in this series focused on high-level cultural challenges to the adoption of automated developer testing that emerged as a result of day-to-day development reality.
 The next post will deal with test design and development processes that support the maintenance of high code quality throughout the company.
 The final post will discuss the specific tools the the Testing Grouplet, Testing Tech, Build Tools and others developed to improve testing efficiency and effectiveness.

 Fact-checks and embellishments from Googlers present and past welcome via email or Google+ comments, as always.

 - Really obvious omission from the previous post

 - Addendum to Launching, Recognition, and Promotions from the previous post

 - Object-Oriented Programming Basics for nonprogrammers